-There is a lot of advice out there as to how to reduce your businesses carbon emissions – from the SME Climate Hub, the Federation of Small Businesses, Business West, the Bristol Green Capital Partnership and more.
+There is a lot of advice out there as to how to reduce your businesses carbon emissions – from the SME Climate Hub, the Federation of Small Businesses, Business West, the Bristol Climate and Nature Partnership and more.
 It can feel overwhelming.
 So here are seven simple steps to get started.

 1) Switch to a renewable energy supplier.
 Low carbon energy does not need to cost you more, however some green tariffs are not what they seem.
 Paying a small premium to a company that offers 100% renewable energy will give you more confidence that your business is doing more to reduce emissions – and tell people about it .